 - Blood transfusions — You may need blood products during or after your surgery.
 Your surgeon will discuss this further with you.
 Let your surgeon know if you do not wish to receive any blood or blood products.

 - Walking after surgery — Walking helps increase circulation, promotes the healing process, improves the lungs' inflation, and helps decrease the amount of strength lost.
 Patients who are active as soon as possible after surgery do better, heal more quickly and return to regular activity faster than those who are sedentary.

 - Resuming normal activity — Patients can usually continue normal activities during the first month except where normal activities require weight-bearing of the upper body.
 It would be best if you increased your activities gradually, however, allowing time for rest.

 - Spirometry — Incentive spirometry is a breathing tool to promote good lung inflation.
 You should continue your breathing exercises for the first month after surgery.

 After heart surgery, call your doctor or seek medical treatment if you have:

 - Any signs of infection, such as redness at the incision site or surrounding it, yellow/green drainage from the incision, or heat at the incision site

 - A fever (higher than 101ºF) or chills

 - Shortness of breath

-- Swollen ankles or weight gain greater than 3 pounds in 24 hours
+- Swollen ankles or weight gain more than three pounds in 24 hours

 - Any other unusual sign or symptom